-Shou-Sugi-BanTM, also known as Yakisugi Cladding, is a Traditional Japanese method of charring timber with fire.
+Shou-Sugi-BanTM, also known as Yakisugi Cladding, is a Traditional Japanese method of charring timber with fi re.
 The process forms a carbon layer on the exterior of the boards which protects the timber and reduces the maintenance.

-We manufacture our Shou Sugi Ban finish in-house allowing us to control the quality of the finish.
-Manufacturing Shou Sugi Ban Cladding is a delicate process and has taken 3 years to refine and develop.
-Because of the time and resource we have put into this, we are now confident that we can provide a consistent finish every time.
+We manufacture our Shou Sugi Ban charred timber inhouse allowing us to control the quality of the finish.
+Manufacturing Shou Sugi Ban cladding is a delicate process and has taken 3 years to refine and develop.
+Because of the time and the resources we have put into this, we are now confident that we provide a consistent finish every time.